 Four Other Good Things to Know About Rental-Car Insurance

-- A good thing to do is always to inspect any rental vehicle and make the rental agent note even the most minor damage or scratches on your rental form.
-Also, take a picture of it with the rental facility in the background.
-It’s easy enough to do since today just about every smartphone has a camera built into it.
+- A good thing to do is always to inspect any rental vehicle before you leave the rental facility.
+Make the rental agent note even the most minor damage or scratches on your rental form.
+Also, take a picture of it with your smartphone with the rental facility in the background.
+If, on return, the agency claims you’re responsible for the damage, you have proof that you’re not.

-- If you’re renting overseas, always get an English version of the contract, which you typically must do in advance, usually online.
-After all, you don’t know what you’re signing if it’s in a foreign language and you could be accepting all sorts of liabilities and additional charges.
+- If you’re renting overseas, always get an English version of the contract, which you typically do in advance, usually online.
+After all, if it’s in a foreign language and you could be accepting all sorts of liabilities and additional charges.
 It has happened.

-- Rental agencies usually charge you a “loss of use” administration fee since they claim, and rightfully so in most cases, that the resale value of the car has been reduced if you were involved in an accident.
+- Rental agencies usually charge you a “loss of use” administration fee.
+They claim, rightfully so in most cases, the resale value of the car is lower after an accident.
 Some insurance companies will not pay extra fees such as this, so it’s wise to check with your own company.

-- If you are to be covered by your credit card for rental insurance you usually must have that rental billed to that card.
-If you have a coupon for a free rental or if you’re renting with frequent flyer points, even though you provide the credit card number at the time of rental to hold the reservation, if no charges are made to the card by the rental company you may not be covered by the card company’s insurance.
+- To be covered by your card for rental insurance, you must have that rental billed to that card.
+If you have a coupon for a free rental or if you’re renting with frequent flyer points, it’s more complicated.
+Be aware that even though you provide the credit card number at the time of rental to hold the reservation, if no charges are made to the card by the rental company you may not be covered by the card company’s insurance.